asit-dhal/asit-dhal/_posts/2019-01-13-sprout-method-and-class.markdown

 {% endhighlight %}

-We can document that commanality in the code by creating an interface class and having them both inherit from it.
+We can document that commonality in the code by creating an interface class and having them both inherit from it.

 {% highlight cpp %}